jeisaRaja/jeisaRaja/README.md

 - 👋 Hi, I’m @jeisaRaja
-- 👀 I’m interested in web development and automation
+- 👀 I’m interested in web development, automation and also data science field
-- 🌱 I’m currently learning javascript and flask
+- 🌱 I’m currently learning react and nodeJs

 <!---